REANNZ/tuakiri-doc/identity_providers/installing_a_shibboleth_3_x_idp.md

 *   MySQL (needed for storing sharedToken values if shared Token is stored in MySQL)
     *   MySQL is not strictly required and an alternative database system may be used if already available on site - just use the corresponding JDBC drivers for the alternative database.
 As of CentOS 7, the available MySQL server package is MariaDB
         ```
         yum install mariadb mariadb-server
         ```

 *   Install NTP (if time synchronization is to be done inside the VM)
     ```
     yum install ntp
     ```

 *   Useful debugging / sysadmin tools
     ```
     yum install openldap-clients wireshark-gnome mc strace subversion
     ```

 *   Install Tomcat:
     ```
     yum install tomcat
     ```

-    > **Note**
-    > Historically, this document was recommending to install Tomcat7 from JPackage.
-As this document is being updated for CentOS/RHEL 7, and the default tomcat on these systems is version 7, this is no longer needed.
-(Also, the JPackage repository appears to be no longer maintained).

 ## Local configuration